g0ai/pyopendbc/README.md

 # pyopendbc
-Pythonic alternative to the OpenDBC library.
+minimal pythonic alternative to the OpenDBC library